jack-bradshaw/Avatar/README.md

 }
 ```

+Great, now we have some source files.

 ### Test files
-We're good developers, so we decide we want to write some unit tests to make sure the validation logic is working as expected.
+We're good developers (although sadly, not test driven developers) so we decide we want to write some unit tests to make sure the validation logic is working as expected.
 We want to make sure the validator obeys the following rules:
 - Validation passes if the element is null
 - Validation passes if the element is not an ExecutableElement
 - Validation passes if the element is missing the annotation and returns void